enricofer/otf-project/README.md

   * NAMES, compulsory, it's a list of names, separated by a semicolon.
 It will be used for the legend.
 Items in this list should match layers in the FILES list.
   * OVERWRITE, optional, false by default.
 Boolean if we can overwrite the existing PROJECT above.
 Values can be '1', 'YES', 'TRUE', 'yes', 'true'.
   * REMOVEQML, optional, false by default.
 Boolean if we can remove the QML.
 The style is already in the QGS file.
 Values can be '1', 'YES', 'TRUE', 'yes', 'true'.
+  * CRS, optional, If found it applies to newly created project.

 Layers need to be stored on the server's filesystem.
 The project will be created at the specified path above, on the server's filesystem too.